kurtizak/Vaccination-Site-Optimization/README.md

 In this notebook, we show it can applied for the town of San Juan, in the province of Batangas.

 ## Getting Started

 A Google Colaboratory version of the notebook can be accessed through: https://colab.research.google.com/drive/1Dd_odqnrRP_vverLk32BdxxidYfF5EuV?usp=sharing

 Alternatively, one can download the covid_site_optimization.py file in this repository.

+Users must find the Open Street Maps (OSM) area code of the region they want to apply the vaccination site optimization on.
+For instance, the area code for this example is a simple "San Juan, Batangas, Philippines".

-User would need to supply and load two datasets to Python Jupyter to run this notebook as shown in the paper.
+User would then need to supply and load two datasets to Python Jupyter to run this notebook as shown in the paper.

-The first, titled the 'Barangay_Centers_Table.xlsx' contains the names of the local government centers, their respective latitudes and longtitudes, total population of its jurisdiction, and the total number of infected in its jurisdiction.
+The first, titled the 'Barangay_Centers_Table.xlsx' contains the names of the local government centers in the given region, their respective latitudes and longtitudes, total population of its jurisdiction, and the total number of infected in its jurisdiction.
 It must have the following schema:

 [<img src="Barangay_Centers_Table.png" width="500"/>](Barangay_Centers_Table.png)